How to Split a String by a Delimited Char in SQL Server?

 Table creation and data insertion

-Verify if data has been inserted into the table or not using the following code.
+Verify whether the data has been inserted into the table by using the following code:

-Furthermore “STRING_SPLIT” inputs a string that has delimited sub-strings and inputs one character to use as the delimiter or separator.
-The function outputs a single-column table whose rows contain the sub-strings.
-The name of the output column is “Value”.
-This function gets two parameters.
-The first parameter is a string and the second one is delimiter character or separator based on which we have to split the string.
-The output contains a single-column table in which substrings are present.
-This output column is named “Value” as we can see in the figure below.
-Moreover, the “STRING SPLIT” table_valued function returns an empty table if the input string is NULL.
+The STRING_SPLIT function takes a string containing delimited substrings and uses one character as the delimiter or separator.
+It outputs a single-column table where each row contains a substring.
+The name of the output column is Value.
+This function accepts two parameters: the first is a string, and the second is a delimiter character or separator based on which the string is split.
+The output column is named “Value” as shown in the figure below.
+Moreover, the “STRING_SPLIT” table-valued function returns an empty table if the input string is NULL.

-Each database is connected with compatibility level.
-It enables the database’s behavior to be compatible with the particular SQL Server version it runs on.
+Each database is associated with compatibility level, allowing it to behave consistently with the specific SQL Server version it runs on.

-Now we will call “string_split” function to split string delimited by commas.
-But the compatibility level was less than 130 hence following error was raised.
-“Invalid object name ‘SPLIT_STRING'”
+Now, we will call the “STRING_SPLIT” function to split a string delimited by commas.
+Since the compatibility level was less than 130, the following error was raised: “Invalid object name ‘SPLIT_STRING'”.

-Error arises if compatibility level of database is lower than 130 “Invalid object name split_string”
+Error occurs if the database compatibility level is lower than 130: “Invalid object name ‘SPLIT_STRING'”

-Thus we need to set the database compatibility level to 130 or higher.
-So we will follow these step to set the compatibility level of the database.
+Thus, we need to set the database compatibility level to 130 or higher.
+Follow these steps to set the compatibility level of the database:

-• First of all set database to “single_user_access_mode” by using the following code.
+• First, set the database to “single_user access mode” using the following code.

 ALTER DATABASE <[database_name]> SET SINGLE_USER

-• Secondly, change the compatibility level of the database by using the following code.
+• Next, change the database’s compatibility level using the following code.

 ALTER DATABASE <[database_name]> SET COMPATIBILITY_LEVEL = 130

-• Put the database back to multi-user access mode by using the following code.
+• Switch the database back to multi-user access mode using the following code.

 ALTER DATABASE <[database_name]> SET MULTI_USER